 - Using species-appropriate music, and essential oil diffusers.

 - Using thick towels for cats who like to hide.

 - Prescription medications may be needed to reduce higher levels of FAS (fear, anxiety and stress).

 Most pets experience some level of anxiety when going to the vet.
 Our goal is to reduce that through some of these measures, so that we may provide the best service to our patients.
 The approach to a Fear Free visit starts at home, before you put your dog or cat in your car.
 Ask us for ideas to help make a vet visit less distressing for your special friend.

 Fear Free integrates both a considerate approach to the entire visit, and the use of gentle control when providing medical care.
-Dr. Rush, Dr. Pat, and Alicia Pichler are Fear Free certified.
+Dr. Rush, Dr. Pat, Alicia Pichler, and Alicia Burleson are Fear Free certified.

 "My team and I practice Fear Free medicine, meaning we consider the patient's level of fear, anxiety, and stress.
 We work to make their visit more comfortable, and thus yours."